The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : An idol worshipper!
 Moses

 : This woman drew me from the Nile and set my feet upon the path of knowledge.
-Mered, bring another chair to the table.
+Mered, bring a chair to our table for the daughter of Pharaoh.
 Bithiah

-: A great light shines from your face, Moses.
-Perhaps, some day, I shall come to understand it.
+: There is a great light that shines from your face, Moses.
+Perhaps someday I shall come to understand it.

 : Joshua!
 Joshua